Charles M. Schulz–Sonoma County Airport: New jet service

 In March 2016, Allegiant Air announced it would begin flying McDonnell Douglas MD-83s nonstop to Las Vegas McCarran International Airport and nonstop to Phoenix-Mesa Gateway Airport (IWA).
 The Las Vegas flight began on May 19, 2016 and the Phoenix flight several days later.
 At the time, the MD-83 was the largest airliner ever scheduled to Santa Rosa; as of October 19, 2016, Allegiant switched from the 166 seat MD-83 to the 155 seat Airbus A319.
-Allegiant ended flights to Phoenix-Mesa on January 2, 2017 and to Las Vegas on June 30, 2017 and no longer serves Santa Rosa.
+Allegiant ended flights to Phoenix-Mesa on January 2, 2017, and to Las Vegas on June 30, 2017, no longer serving Santa Rosa.

 In October 2016, American Airlines announced it would begin nonstop service between Santa Rosa and its hub in Phoenix (PHX) on February 16, 2017.
 The daily code share flight was being operated by SkyWest Airlines as American Eagle with Canadair CRJ-700s.
 American Eagle then added a second nonstop CRJ-700 roundtrip flight to Phoenix.
 American Eagle announced it would begin flying Embraer 175s nonstop to Los Angeles (LAX) effective May 3, 2019 and nonstop to Dallas/Fort Worth (DFW) effective June 6, 2019.
-American currently operates nonstop jet flights to PHX with Airbus A319 mainline jets as well as with Embraer 175 regional jets in addition to seasonal nonstop jet service to DFW from Santa Rosa.
+American currently operates nonstop jet flights to PHX with Airbus A319 mainline jets as well as with Embraer 175 regional jets in addition to seasonal nonstop A319 jet service to DFW from Santa Rosa.

 In February 2017, United Express announced their return to Santa Rosa with thrice daily service to the United Airlines hub in San Francisco (SFO).
 The flights began on June 8, 2017; SkyWest Airlines Canadair CRJ-200s operated the code sharing flights for United.
 United Express announced it would begin nonstop CRJ-200 regional jet flights to Denver (DEN) on March 8, 2019.
 United suspended all service at the Sonoma County airport on November 1, 2020 due to the COVID-19 pandemic.
 While service was resumed temporarily to SFO on August 1, 2021, United indefinitely suspended all service to Santa Rosa (including United Express) on November 1, 2022.